followanalytics/challenges/README.md

 # FollowAnalytics Challenges

-Our coding challenges that for the different teams.
+Our coding challenges for the different teams.

 If you want to join the engineering team, you'll most likely have to complete one of our code challenges: